sagarkites/SED-challenge/README.md

 * pip install awscli
 * aws configure
   - enter keys
+* grab the ami-id, subnet-id, security-group-id, and create key-pair and paste in playbook
 * Execute the ec2-provision playbook - ansible-playbook instance.yml
 * grab the the dns and paste in the server configuration .conf file and also in the openssh-cli
 * Run apache playbook - ansible-playbook /etc/ansible/ec2.yml